francnascimento/ddpg-reacher/README.md

 </br>
 Both environments are considered solved, when the average (over 100 episodes) of those average scores is at least +30.
 </br>
-And for this experiment was choosed only to focus on the environment with only one agent.
+And for this experiment was chosen only to focus on the environment with only one agent.

 ### Getting Started
 #### 1: Activate the Environment